-In this article, we’re going to discuss web design in detail.
+In this article, our aim is to teach you what you need to know about the field of web design.
+You’ll learn what web design is, its importance and advantages, as well as how to kickstart a career in the web design industry.
 If you’re interested in becoming a web designer or you’re simply curious about the process of design, we’ve got all the information you need to explore this exciting, growing field.

-Website layout and visual appearance: Humans are visual beings.
+Humans are visual beings.
 For a website to catch and hold a visitor’s attention, it needs to have a pleasing appearance.
-The moment the webpage loads on the screen, if the user sees a cluttered layout, hard to read text, or a complex design, they’ll exit out of the page.
+If a user sees a cluttered layout with hard-to-read text and a complex design, they’ll exit out of the page.

 This means that when a web designer is creating a website, it should be simple, clean, and accessible.
 The design items should be organized properly, and the use of graphics and photography should supplement the information on the website.

 Color choice and coordination is an integral part of the visual appearance of a website.
 A website designer must choose the colors based on the project specifications and the client’s preference.